Your Mama Don't Dance: Poison cover

 The glam metal band Poison released a cover of "Your Mama Don't Dance" in 1989.
 It appeared as the ninth track on their second album, Open Up and Say...
 Ahh!, and was released as the album's fourth single.
 The Poison version reached number 10 on the US Billboard Hot 100 and number 39 on the Billboard Album Rock Tracks chart.
 It has since been certified gold in the US.
 The song also charted at number 21 on the Australian ARIA Singles Chart and number 13 on the UK Singles Chart.
 The single's B-side is "Tearin' Down the Walls".

 Critical reception

 Cash Box said "Take a classic Loggins & Messina rock/blues song, and play.
 It’s an instant hit."
+Melody Maker called Poison's version "defiantly, purposefully, irredeemably rock'n'roll" and considered it "cringing tribute" to its golden age.
 Reviewer of Record Mirror was disappointed by this single.
 He found it ″completely naff″ when contrasted with "Every Rose Has Its Thorn", the band's previous ″quite listenable hit″.
+Edwin Pouncey in his review for New Musical Express criticized unnatural sound of the band resulted with verdict: "we get this wimpy pile of crapola dished up dog style."
 Jerry Smith from British music newspaper Music Week also expressed an opinion that this "ordinary slice of good-time rock'n'roll" is "highly unlikely to enhance their reputation as wild, heavy rockers".
 Pan-European magazine Music & Media described the song as "energetic version" of traditional 12 -bar with a vague doo-wop edge.
 In 2017, Billboard and OC Weekly ranked the song number six and number five, respectively, on their lists of the 10 greatest Poison songs.